kgnzt/tria-prima/README.md

 ## Creating an Application

-An application can be rendered by providing the schemas outlined above:
+An application is rendered by providing the schemas outlined above:

 ```javascript
 Application({ path, source, store }).start();